replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Admin Console

-The admin console is a graphical user interface that enterprise users can use to manage the application in their environment.
-Customers can configure, update, manage, backup and restore, and troubleshoot the application.
+The admin console is a graphical user interface that interacts with the app manager.
+Enterprise customers can use the admin console to configure, update, manage, backup and restore, and troubleshoot the application.

 The admin console is installed with the application by the app manager.